alia521/strawpoll-bot/README.md

 Script for automatically vote multiple times in the website "strawpoll.me".
 Easy to use.

 Fixed ECONNRESET :)
+**PS: Some votes may fail but overral you can get about 1500 votes for each poll**

 ## Features
-- Automatically vote multiple times (about 1000 times);
+- Automatically vote multiple times (about 1500 times);
 - Auto proxy scrapper;
 - Friendly interface;
 - Works with IP check;